Ants and bracket generating distributions in dimension 5 and 6: The EDS associated with the (2,3,5) distribution associated with the movement of three ants

 Of course, since we restrict our attention to the leaves $N_s$ of the foliation of $M$, the Maurer-Cartan forms appearing in this formula have $aq-bp=s=const$.
 This means that we can define the $(2,3,5)$ distribution $\Da$ on each $N_s$ as the annihilator of the forms

 These three 1-forms can be supplemented by the Maurer-Cartan forms

 to a coframe $(\theta^1,\theta^2,\theta^3,\theta^4,\theta^5)$ on $N_s$.
 In this coframe the distribution

-and because of the boxed terms in the formulas below \be \ee its growth vector is visibly $(2,3,5)$.
+and because of the boxed terms in the formulas below \be\resizebox{0.47\textwidth}{!}{$ $} \ee its growth vector is visibly\footnote{The appearence of the boxed terms with \emph{nonzero constant} coefficients implies - by the Maurer-Cartan formula (see \cite{helgason} Ch.II $\S$ 7, Proposition 7.2, p.
+137) that the vector fields $X_i$ dual to the forms $\theta^i$, $X_i\hook\theta^j=\delta_i{}^j$, satisfy in particular: $[X_4,X_5]=-3 X_3\mod X_4,X_5$, $[X_3,X_5]=- X_2\mod X_3,X_4,X_5$ and $[X_3,X_4]=- X_1\mod X_3,X_4,X_5$.
+This shows that the rank 2 distribution spanned by the vector fields $X_4$ and $X_5$ is precisely $(2,3,5)$ and can be identified with the ants distribution $\mathcal D$.} $(2,3,5)$.
 Also, the appearence of only constant coefficients in \eqref{sys}, visibly shows that the distribution $\Da$ is \emph{homogeneous} with the symmetry group being at least as large as $\slg(2,\bbR)\rtimes\bbR^2$.

 This proves the following proposition.

 \begin{proposition} The $(2,3,5)$ distribution $\Da$ of three ants moving on the floor according to {\bf rule B} is locally equivalent to a homogeneous $(2,3,5)$ distribution on the Lie group $\slg(2,\bbR)\rtimes\bbR^2$, which is defined as the annihilator of the three Maurer-Cartan forms $(\theta^1,\theta^2,\theta^3)$ with where $\tau^i$s are defined in terms of the general element $h\in \slg(2,\bbR)\rtimes\bbR^2$, as in \eqref{det}, and the basis $E_i$ in $\gla(2,\bbR)\roplus \bbR^2$, as in \eqref{maci}, by $h^{-1}\der h=\sum_{i=1}^6\tau^iE_i$. \end{proposition}